migionie/lyricsearch/README.md

 # How to use
 It's pretty simple, just type in the artist name and song name, it returns the lyrics.
-But be warned, often the lyrics structure is kinda of and text ist sometimes missing.
+But be warned, often the lyrics structure is kinda off and text ist sometimes missing.